Which countries are the best at caring for the elderly?

 Focus on care at home where possible

 Ageing at home is associated with a better quality of life and independence.
-It’s also what most people prefer.
+It’s also what most people say they prefer.
+Our comparison of live-in care vs care homes sets out how the two options differ in practice.

 Choose flexible care models